Lagelu Grammar School

-Lagelu Grammar School is a public co-educational secondary school located in the Agugu area of Ibadan, Oyo State, Nigeria.
+Lagelu Grammar School is a public Secondary School located in the Agugu area of Ibadan, Oyo State, Nigeria.
 Established on 27 January 1958 as a boys-only institution by the defunct Ibadan District Council, it is recognised as one of the oldest public grammar schools in Ibadan, and has produced two Governors of Oyo State.
 The school transitioned to co-educational status in the mid-1970s.
 The school is named in honour of the legendary ancestor, Lagelu, the founder of Ibadan.
 The school's motto is the Latin phrase Semper Optimum (English: "Always the Best").

 The institution operates an urban day campus of approximately 25 acres in the Oremeji Agugu neighbourhood, primarily serving day pupils.
 Lagelu Grammar School has maintained a strong reputation for academic resilience and community engagement, serving as a key educational institution in the Oyo State public school system, with its infrastructure largely maintained by its active alumni association.